fsr-de/docs/rules_of_procedure-student_representative_group.md

 ## § 6 Meetings

 (1) During the instructional period of the semester a meeting shall take place once every week as stated in the Statutes of the Digital Engineering Student Body.
-In the time between instructional periods a meeting shall take place at least once every three weeks.
+In the time between instructional periods and within the christmas break a meeting shall take place at least once every three weeks.

 (2) The chairpersons shall invite all interested members of the student body to the meetings via a publicly available email distribution list.